StudioFortnight/braintree-swift-nodejs/README.md

 ### Install dependecies

-Navigate inside your client folder, then BraintreeSwiftNodejs and run:
+Navigate to client -> BraintreeSwiftNodejs and run:
 ```
 pod install
 ```